 CDMs may benefit your company depending on the size and needs of your data.
 If you can spend the time on such a project, the more systems and applications that need to share data, the more elusive a one-size canonical model can be.

 Effectively implementing all your entities into one centralized model and creating a common data format that communicates across all systems will speed up your enterprise’s data handling capabilities.
-Then, taking data from disparate systems and managing them in a central location makes implementing data into business decisions is more efficient and more effective.
+Then, taking data from disparate systems and managing them in a central location makes implementing data into business decisions more efficient and more effective.

 These postings are my own and do not necessarily represent BMC's position, strategies, or opinion.